Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Another win for Mailchimp in this Mailchimp vs. Shopify Email comparison is that it offers A/B testing for emails.

-You can send different variations of emails to different customers and see which elements perform better.
-This allows you to optimize and perfect your emails to drive the most conversions.
+You can send different variations of emails to different customers.
+You’ll see which elements perform better.
+This capability allows you to optimize and perfect your emails to drive the most conversions.

-What’s more, it also provides send-time optimization to ensure your emails are sent at times when subscribers are most likely to engage with them.
+Mailchimp also provides send-time optimization.
+You can ensure your emails are sent at times when subscribers are most likely to engage with them.

 Pricing